B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - First offense: 50-100 Checkpoints
 - Second offense: 200 Checkpoints
 - Three or more offenses: Warn

+### <a id="7.14"></a><span style="color: #0088CC">7.14 Limite membri la ilegalitati</span>
+**Gang** - A group of maximum 10 people not recognized by the syndicate.

+**Grupare neoficială** - A group of maximum 15 people recognized by the syndicate.

+**Grupare oficială** - A group of maximum 21 people not recognized by the syndicate that has been in business with the syndicate for a longer period of time.

+<span style="color: red">Sanctions:</span> For all members that do not obey this rule.
+Depending on the severity and multiple rule violations, the sanction can range from 100 checkpoints to 7 day ban.

+<span style="color: green">Mențiuni:</span>

+Any type of group can have more members for legal activities.
+These limits only apply to illegal activities.

 ## <a id="8"></a><span style="color: #0088CC">CAP 8.
 Tickets</span>
 A ticket represents a form of contacting the server's staff to solve a problem or to report a violation of the regulations.